joseph-flinn/site/frontend/posts/retro-success-deployment-complexity-reduction.md

 were needed for a successful deploy of an environment by 96%.

 While this was a resounding success for my team, the project did not come without its challenges.
-There were extreme amounts of pressure on the team to deliver by deadlines that were found to be artificial.
+There was an extreme amount of pressure on the team to deliver by deadlines that were found to be artificial.
 This pressure resulted in some breakdown in communication between the teams which made collaboration more difficult.
 It also led to decisions being made that weighted the short term higher than the long term.
 And my challenges with effective communication skills and the lack of